Back to Course List

 Course Content and Structure

 The MA in Applied Translation is a one-year, full-time taught course but it can also be taken part-time over two years.
+For detailed information on course content and assessment please see the Course Handbook.

 It is intended that this course should provide students with a high level of theoretical and practical training combined with the opportunity to maintain an interest in their chosen academic discipline.
 Teaching is mainly through the media of seminars and individual dissertation supervision.